 Welcome to the latest race from veteran organisers Beyond Marathon.
 You’ve decided to take the tough route.

-Well, you already know the race is 235 miles, over six stages.
-It starts in Deadwater on the Scottish border, and it ends at Flint Castle in Wales.
+Well, you already know the race is 225 miles, over six stages.
+It starts in Deadwater on the Scottish border, and it ends in Chester near the Welsh border.
 We can take 50 runners.
 If we could take more we would, but the campsites have a certain capacity.

 You can find more the course and stage lengths on the Route page.